SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 - So if you are controlling filter, for example, while in song view it will only control the song’s filter.
 If you enter a specific synth clip, it will only control that synths filter.
 If you are in a kit clip it will either control the entire kit or a specific row in that clip (depending on whether you have affect entire enabled or not)
 - In other words it checks what context you’re in and controls the parameters of that context.

-Note: You can control the parameters of a synth or kit clip without entering the clip from arranger or song view.
+Note 1: You can control the parameters of a synth or kit clip without entering the clip from arranger or song view.
 Simply press and hold the clip in arranger or song view to preview the clip (as you would to change the parameters of that clip with the gold encoders) and then send MIDI cc's from your MIDI controller to adjust the parameters.

+Note 2: if you have disabled control of song params, then CC's received will control the active clip of the last instrument selected (e.g. synth, kit, audio clip, midi clip).

 #### Default MIDI CC Mappings
 A default set of MIDI CC # to Deluge Parameter mappings has been created for MIDI Follow Mode.
 When you launch the Deluge after installing the firmware with MIDI Follow Mode, an XML file will be created to the root folder of the SD card titled "MIDIFollow.XML"